Oceanside will get a lot of air time in Class I final

-Undefeated Oceanside will get a lot of air time vs. Lindenhurst in LI Class I final
+LIC Class I: Undefeated Oceanside will get a lot of air time vs. undefeated Lindenhurst

-When Oceanside quarterback Tommy Heuer looks downfield from the pocket, he must feel like he is at an all-you-can eat buffet.
+When Oceanside quarterback Tommy Heuer looks downfield from the pocket, he must feel as if he is at an all-you-can-eat buffet.
 So many tantalizing choices.

 “The best group of athletic skill guys we’ve ever had in my nine years.
-That helps Tommy out tremendously,” Oceanside coach Rob Blount said of a receiving corps that made Heuer the most prolific quarterback on Long Island with 2,661 yards passing, 36 touchdowns against only two interceptions and an 83.5 completion percentage.
+That helps Tommy out tremendously,” Oceanside coach Rob Blount said of a receiving corps that made Heuer the most prolific quarterback on Long Island with 2,661 yards passing, 36 touchdown passes, only two interceptions and an 83.5 completion percentage.

 “They struggled together last year and they learned.
 Now the chemistry is clicking,” Blount said.
 “The best part is that they are so unselfish.
 There’s no arguing.
 There’s no bickering if one guy gets only one or two catches in a game.”

-Judd, at 6-1, 200, has the most varsity experience.
-“He’s been pretty consistent the last three years,” Blount said of the senior who has 34 catches for 525 yards and eight touchdowns.
+Judd (6-1, 200) has the most varsity experience.
+“He’s been pretty consistent the last three years,” Blount said of the senior, who has 34 catches for 525 yards and eight touchdowns.
 “He makes big plays with the ball in his hands and big plays at big moments.
 Tommy knows he can always check down to him.”

 Just another entree on the Oceanside menu.